mongodb/docs-realm/source/includes/node-open-a-synced-realm.rst

 When opening a synced {+realm+}, the configuration you use depends on the initial sync behavior you want.
 You can connect to a synced {+realm+} in the following ways:

-- :ref:`Sync all data before returning <node-sync-all-data-before-returning>`
+- :ref:`Sync all data before returning <node-sync-all-data-before-opening>`
-- :ref:`Return after a timeout with background sync <node-return-after-timeout-with-background-sync>`
+- :ref:`Return after a timeout with background sync <node-open-after-timeout-with-background-sync>`
 - :ref:`Return immediately with background sync <node-open-immediately-with-background-sync>`